MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/03/devtools-111.md

 <!-- Subtitle: Use the new Eyedropper and Eye icons from the Device Mode toolbar to test how your web content responds to light, dark, and high contrast themes and vision deficiencies like color blindness. -->

-In previous versions of Microsoft Edge, to emulate different themes or vision deficiencies, you would use the **Rendering** tool -- for example, to emulate Achromatopsia, which is when the user is unable to perceive any color, which reduces all color to a shade of grey.
+In previous versions of Microsoft Edge, to emulate different themes or vision deficiencies, you would use the **Rendering** tool — for example, to emulate Achromatopsia, which is when the user is unable to perceive any color, which reduces all color to a shade of grey.

-In Microsoft Edge 111, you can now access these themes and vision deficiencies emulation controls directly from the **Device Mode** toolbar, in addition to the **Rendering** tool.
+In Microsoft Edge 111, you can now access these themes and vision deficiencies emulation controls directly from the **Device Mode** toolbar, in addition to using the **Rendering** tool.

 For example, to emulate high contrast mode and test how your web content responds, in the **Device Mode** toolbar, to the right of the **Throttling** dropdown list, click **Emulate Media Features** (the Eyedropper icon, ![Eyedropper icon](./devtools-111-images/eyedropper-device-mode-icon.png)), and then select **forced-colors: active**: